 Our Curriculum has been broken down into specific areas:

-At Longcause, E-Safety is recognised as the essential core aspect of Computing.
+At Longcause, Online Safety is recognised as the essential core aspect of Computing.
 Constant focus is afforded to how we can stay safe throughout our experiences with internet usage and with new and emerging technology.
-We have constructed an E-Safety curriculum that has been tailored to our student's needs, enabling us to provide them with the best opportunities to keep themselves safe online.
-We consolidate this section of our curriculum with an annual E-Safety and Safer Internet Day in February.
+We have constructed an Online Safety curriculum that has been tailored to our student's needs, enabling us to provide them with the best opportunities to keep themselves safe online.
+You can read more and find further information about Online Safety here.
+This has also incorporated the recent Education For a Connected World framework from the DfE.
+We consolidate this section of our curriculum with an annual Online Safety and Safer Internet Day in February.

-This includes learning how to use programmes such as Microsoft Excel or Google Sheets, in order to represent data gathered from market research and opinion polling.
+This includes learning how to use a variety of programmes before progressing to Microsoft Excel or Google Sheets, in order to represent data gathered from market research and opinion polling for presentation or analysis.

-This is mainly taught initially through use of 'BeeBots' before moving onto more intuitive software such as Kodu and Scratch.
+This is mainly taught through the progressive use of Codeapillars, BeeBots, Spheros and Mindstorm EV3 before moving onto more intuitive software such as Kodu, Scratch and Tynkercad.
 All students are given the opportunity to create their own digital landscapes and games as they progress through the curriculum, alongside being encouraged to use reasoning into how simple algorithms work.

 Technology in our Lives:

 Throughout the Technology in our Lives unit, we focus upon many of the contemporary trends that permeate people's everyday usage of ICT.
 This includes internet and email usage, blogging, video conferencing and the creation of apps.
-To promote a positive use of the internet we have set up our own Facebook page and a Digital Leader blog to keep parents and the local community informed about what we are learning in school, and how we are learning to stay safe on the internet.
+To promote a positive use of the internet we have set up our own Facebook page to keep parents and the local community informed about what we are learning in school, and how we are learning to stay safe on the internet.